librlaurie/dreamlab/docs/schedule.md

 ### Morning

-1. Introduction activity
+* Introduction activity
-   1. Paper questionnaire?
+   1. Index Card
       1. Name, pronoun
       2. Current Job
 2. Goal setting
    1. At the end, each participant will have a plan for a project of their own, or for a new collaborative approach to service development.
+      - Possible outcomes: project beginning, skills, partial planned;
    2. Dream up either an expansive publication or a service.
 We'll walk through the process from dreamed up to planned out over the next few days.
 3. What is publishing?
   * [SCUBA - Creating Definitions](http://bit.ly/creatingdefinitions)